siraben/r5rs-denot/README.md

-# Translating the R5RS Denotational Semantics into Haskell
+# Translating R5RS Scheme Denotational Semantics into Haskell

 Currently implements the entire definition of Scheme under Section 7.2 "Formal Semantics" of the [R5RS